zephyrtronium/ikitai/internal/unsafewx/README.md

 Due to the extreme dependence on low-level runtime and ABI details, I'm not certain that unsafewx will work with gccgo.
 The example test should cause an access violation if it doesn't work in the expected way.

+## Broken – Do Not Use

+I haven't tried it, but I'm fairly certain that if the garbage collector runs while any goroutine is executing code in a Block, the runtime will panic.
+The proper API for something like this would probably be to provide uintptr addresses and then to use syscall.Syscall and friends to execute the code.